eToro Cryptocurrency Trading & CFDs

 Got a PayPal account and want to use it to buy Bitcoin?
 The good news is that you can definitely do this; the bad news is that only a limited number of platforms accept PayPal.

 The biggest advantage of buying Bitcoin with PayPal is that it’s quick and easy to do as you’ll no doubt be aware if you’ve ever used PayPal to purchase anything else online.
+The downside is that PayPal is rarely accepted by cryptocurrency exchanges or other sellers, given the risk of chargeback fraud.
+This is when someone buys Bitcoin, but then requests PayPal reverse their transaction after they get the Bitcoin, so they get their money back and get to keep the Bitcoin.

 One way to buy Bitcoin with EUR is to choose a platform that accepts bank transfer deposits.
 This list of platforms that allow bank transfers is an extensive one and includes sites like Independent Reserve, BTC Markets, Cointree and more.

-Depositing funds using your bank account usually doesn’t attract any fees, but it does mean you may have to wait one to two business days until the funds are cleared into your exchange account.
+Depositing funds using your bank account usually doesn’t attract any fees, but it does mean you may have to wait for one to two business days until the funds are cleared into your exchange account.

 Whichever bank account payment method you select, make sure you consider the following: